NLeSC/eEcology-Annotation-UI/README.md

     sudo npm install -g karma-cli
     npm install

-During application building the tests are run.
 Tests can be run seperatly using `karma start`.
 Tests are written with JasminBDD (https://jasmine.github.io) and ExtSpec (http://extspec.codeplex.com)

 ## JSduck

     sudo gem install jsduck
+    jsduck

-During application building the documentation will be generated in `docs/` directory.
+The documentation will be generated in `docs/` directory.

 Deploy application
 ------------------